Opera Singer

 what challenges do you face that pop singers dont

-Asked by eve over 10 years ago
+Asked by eve almost 11 years ago

 There are so many differences in not only the vocal style, but the career of an opera singer verses a pop singer.
 I'm not sure how to answer as far as challenges go.
 But as an opera singer, you have to be more commited to the live performance aspect, being in full control of your vocal production at all times.
 Pop singers can frequently rely on auto-tuning or lip synching.
 And as far as live performances go, if the pop singer is expected to jump around and dance, I understand why the standard is to lip sync those songs.
 There are also many lifestyle differences between an opera singer and a pop artist.
 A pop artist can stay out all night partying and it's part of their job (getting photographed, networking, etc), but if an opera singer did that, our voices wouldn't be in their best condition the next day, so we have to be more careful of over-talking, drinking, getting enough sleep, etc. I'm sure this is the case of pop singers who are focused more on their music than their fame, but fame is a more important element in the career of a pop artist than for an opera singer.
 Opera is just not as 'of the moment' as pop music is.
 Longevity should be a goal in both careers of course, but the opera singer will look daily at longevity to make career decisions.
 I feel that this answer is a bit generalized, but hopefully it helps!